philips-software/powershell-hsdp-iam/README.md

 ```
 ## How to test the software

+Unit tests are written using Pester Version 5

+The ```hsdp-iam.tests.ps1``` will execute all unit tests.
+This is used as part of the CD/CD verification pipeline as well.

-Pester tests are a WIP.
-Use ./iam-api.tests.ps1 to execute tests.
+Integration tests are a WIP and will be eventually added to the verification pipeline.

 ## Known issues